askmike/gekko/README.md

 -Gordon Gekko

 Gekko is a Bitcoin trading bot for popular exchanges written in javascript running on [nodejs](http://nodejs.org), it will feature multiple trading methods using technical analysis (at this moment it only knows EMA).
+It can monitor the live market or backtest strategies on historical data.

 ## Main features